taimos/GPSd4Java/README.md

 About GPSd4Java
 ===============

-GPSd4Java is a library to use data from the GPSd deamon in your java applications.
+GPSd4Java is a library to use data from the GPSd daemon in your java applications.
 It provides a library to connect to GPSd and retrieve data.

 This project started in January 2011 so there is not many information available yet.
 You may help and contribute if you want.